google/clusterfuzz/docs/production-setup/setting_up_bots.md

 ---

 # Setting up bots
-This page walks you through the process of setting up bots on one of the supported platforms: **Linux**, **Windows** and **macOS**.
+This page walks you through the process of setting up bots on each of the supported platforms: **Linux**, **Windows** and **macOS**.

 - TOC